The Most Expensive Tennis Racquet

 The Birth of The World’s Most Expensive Tennis Racquet

 It all began in February 2002, when the first Proximus Diamond Games was held in Antwerp, Belgium, the largest city in a country, which lies roughly east of Germany and North of France.

-However, generally speaking the tournament wasn’t necessarily anything out of the ordinary… that is with one exception.
+However, the tournament wasn’t necessarily anything out of the ordinary – that is with one exception.

-The Diamond Games had one trick up it’s sleeve and became an officially world famous tournament due to a distinctive trophy that would be awarded to any female player who could win the singles three times in five years.
+The Diamond Games had one trick up its sleeve and became an officially world-famous tournament due to a distinctive trophy that would be awarded to any female player who could win the singles title three times in five years.

-Weighing in at 8.8 pounds, the trophy is an actual molded tennis racquet, however instead of being made from your typical racquet material, such as graphite or carbon fiber, this racquet is made of gold… yes, you read that right.
+The trophy is shaped like a tennis racquet and weighs over eight pounds.
+However, instead of being made from your typical racquet material, such as graphite, this racquet is made of gold.
+Yes, you read that right.

-As if that wasn’t enough, the racquet is then studded with more than 1,700 diamonds including an enlarged tennis ball studded with diamonds and attached to the strings.
+As if that wasn’t enough, the racquet features more than 1,700 diamonds, including an enlarged tennis ball studded with diamonds and attached to the strings.